-These new provisions offer a number of benefits for both shareholders and the Company: shareholders who receive their documentation electronically enjoy faster, more secure access to Company documentation; the Company makes substantial savings on both printing and postage costs for those who receive electronic communications and access the Annual Report online and, by offering electronic provisions alongside traditional paperbased communications, the Company and its shareholders are helping to make a valuable contribution to the environment.
+These new provisions offer a number of benefits for both shareholders and the Company.
+Shareholders who receive their documentation electronically enjoy faster, more secure access to Company documentation; the Company makes substantial savings on both printing and postage costs for those who receive electronic communications and access the Annual Report online and, by offering electronic provisions alongside traditional paper-based communications, the Company and its shareholders are helping to make a valuable contribution to the environment.

-Shareholders were sent an initial election form for electronic communications in March 2011; new Shareholders receive a welcome pack from the registrars on an initial purchase of shares in the Company.
+Shareholders were sent an initial election form for electronic communications in March 2011 and new shareholders receive a welcome pack from the registrars on an initial purchase of shares in the Company.

-If you wish to change your election for the Annual Report and other shareholder communications, please contact the Company's Registrars at www-uk.computershare.com/investor or via the contact details on page 57.
+If you wish to change your election for the Annual Report and other shareholder communications, please contact the Company's Registrars at www-uk.computershare.com/investor or via the Key Contacts detailed on page 61.